-The Rheumatology Fellowship offered at the Augusta University is a two-year fellowship that emphasizes a scholarly, clinical experience with the opportunity to pursue basic science or clinical research.
-The fellowship is fully accredited through the ACGME and has trained future rheumatologists for over 45 years.
-Upon successful completion of the program, individuals will be eligible for board certification through the ABIM.
-Over the last 10 years, our fellows have had a 100% pass rate in the subspecialty board on rheumatology and have enjoyed their top picks for career options both in academia and in private practice.
-Currently, two fellows are enrolled, one per year.
+The Rheumatology Fellowship offered at the Medical College of Georgia at Augusta University is a two-year fellowship that emphasizes a scholarly, clinical experience with the opportunity to pursue basic science or clinical research.
+The fellowship is fully accredited through the ACGMEAccreditation Council for Graduate Medical Education.
+Upon successful completion of the program, individuals will be eligible for board certification through the ABIMAmerican Board of Internal Medicine.

 The program is currently accepting submissions to the ERAS®Electronic Residency Application Service for the 2022-2023 academic year.

 The ERAS®Electronic Residency Application Service fellowship application timeline for the 2022-2023 academic year can be found HERE.

 Fellows are exposed to a range of the most common to the most complex rheumatologic diseases in both the outpatient and inpatient settings.
 This includes inflammatory arthritis, metabolic bone diseases, osteoarthritis, systemic lupus, Sjögren’s syndrome, vasculitis, and myositis.

 Systemic Lupus Clinic (with Nephrology and Dermatology)